quipucords/quipucords-ui/CONTRIBUTING.md

 This is a local run designed to function with minimal resources and a mock API.

 1. Confirm you've installed all recommended tooling
 1. Confirm the repository name has no blank spaces in it.
-If it does replace that blank with a dash or underscore, Docker has issues with unescaped parameter strings.
+If it does replace that blank with a dash or underscore, the container tooling may have issues with unescaped parameter strings.
 1. Confirm you've installed resources through yarn
 1. Create a local dotenv file called `.env.local` in the root of Quipucords-UI, and add the following contents
     ```
     REACT_APP_DEBUG_MIDDLEWARE=true
     ```
-1. Make sure podman desktop, or Docker, is running
+1. Make sure podman desktop is running
 1. Open a couple of instances of Terminal and run...
    ```
    $ yarn start